Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 Consequently, continuous motor operation cannot be achieved solely through direct piezoelectric harvesting.

-Instead, PiRo adopts an intermittent propulsion strategy in which electrical energy is accumulated gradually within a capacitor bank and discharged periodically to produce short propulsion bursts.
+Instead, PiRo proposes an intermittent propulsion strategy in which electrical energy is accumulated gradually within a capacitor bank and discharged periodically to produce short propulsion bursts.

 This approach allows the harvested energy to be utilized more efficiently while remaining consistent with the physical limitations of piezoelectric energy harvesting.